daed5/serpmaster/Google Autocomplete API/README.md

 2. Select a plan that works for you or start a free trial

-3. Follow the guideliness our support team emails you and begin scraping.
+3. Follow the guidelines our support team emails you and begin scraping.

 For more information, please take a look at our [Full Walkthrough.](https://serpmaster.com/walkthrough/)